thanos-io/thanos/docs/proposals-accepted/20231114-split-store-gateway.md

 We didn’t pick up this because of some downsides:

 * Querier needs to have a dedicated chunk pool, which might cause higher memory usage.
-* In order to do chunks look up, Querier needs to sync blocks metadata to get chunk files information
+* In order to do chunks look up, Querier needs to sync blocks metadata to get chunk files information.

 ### Index Gateway fetches chunks from chunks gateway

-Instead of having Querier to call `Select()` and `Chunks()` to get index and chunks information separately, Querier can perform the work of fetching chunks from the IndexStore as well.
+Instead of having Querier to call `Match()` and `Chunks()` to get index and chunks information separately, Querier can perform the work of fetching chunks from the IndexStore as well.
 Basically, `IndexStore` fetches chunks from `ChunkStore` and returns both series and chunks back to Querier.
 There are pros and cons for this approach.

 Pros: